 - Rockwell Fellows: $25,000-$49,999

 - Second Century Fellows: $100,000 and above

-Fellows of the 1911 Society are committed to supporting key initiatives in the School of Law.
-Your generous gift transforms Duquesne Law and - more importantly - the lives of our students.
+Fellows of the 1911 Society are committed to supporting key initiatives in the Duquesne Kline School of Law.
+Your generous gift transforms our School and - more importantly - the lives of our students.

-Donors are recognized annually at our holiday reception in December.
-To learn more about the 1911 Society Fellows program, please contact Jeanine DeBor, director of law alumni relations and development.
+Donors are recognized at our annual reception.
+To learn more about the 1911 Society Fellows program, please contact the Law Alumni Relations Department at lawalumniFREEDUQUESNE.